Send Feedback

 q)

-Sending strings is easy, but can be insecure (SQL injection) and inconvenient especially when parameters are passed.
-Instead, kdb+ encourages functional form.
+Sending strings is easy, but can be inconvenient, especially when you pass parameters. q also supports functional form.
 You define a function on the server, and the client calls it by passing the function name and arguments in a list.

 On the Server: